Simple versus Optimal Contracts: Introduction

-Both of these examples fall under the umbrella of the \emph{hidden action principal-agent model}, arguably the central model of \emph{contract theory}, which in turn is an important and well-developed area within microeconomics. \footnote{For example, the 2016 Nobel Prize in economics was awarded to Oliver Hart and Bengt Holmstr\"om \itnote{for their contributions to contract theory.
-The prize announcement stated: ``Modern economies are held together by innumerable contracts...
-[T]ools created by Hart and Holmstr\"om are valuable to the understanding of real-life contracts''.}} Perhaps surprisingly, this area has received far less attention from the \itnote{theoretical computer science community than auction and mechanism design, despite its strong ties to optimization, and potential applications ranging from crowdsourcing platforms \cite{HoSV16}, through blockchain-based smart contracts \cite{CongH18}, to incentivizing quality healthcare \cite{BastaniBBGJ18}.}
+Both of these examples fall under the umbrella of the \emph{hidden action principal-agent model}, arguably the central model of \emph{contract theory}, which in turn is an important and well-developed area within microeconomics. \footnote{For example, the 2016 Nobel Prize in economics was awarded to Oliver Hart and Bengt Holmstr\"om for their contributions to contract theory.
+The prize announcement stresses the importance of contracts in practice, describing modern economies as ``held together by innumerable contracts'', and explains how the theoretical tools created by Hart and Holmstr\"om are invaluable to their understanding.} Perhaps surprisingly, this area has received far less attention from the theoretical computer science community than auction and mechanism design, despite its strong ties to optimization, and potential applications ranging from crowdsourcing platforms~\citep{HoSV16}, through blockchain-based smart contracts~\citep{CongH18}, to incentivizing quality healthcare~\citep{BastaniBBGJ18}.

 \paragraph{The model.} Every instance of the model can be described by a pair $(A_n,\Omega_m)$ of $n$ \emph{actions} and $m$ \emph{outcomes}.
 In the salesperson example, the actions are the levels of effort and the outcomes are the revenues from ordered products.
-As in this example, we usually identify the (abstract) outcomes with the (numerical) rewards associated with them.
+As in this example, we usually identify the (abstract) outcomes with the (numerical) rewards to the principal associated with them.
 The agent chooses an action $a_i\in A_n$, unobservable to the principal, which incurs a \emph{cost} $c_i\ge 0$ for the agent, and results in a distribution $F_i$ with expectation $R_i$ over the outcomes in $\Omega_m$.
 The realized outcome $x_j\ge 0$ is awarded to the principal.

 The principal designs a contract that specifies a \emph{payment} $t(x_j)\ge 0$ to the agent for every outcome~$x_j$ (since the outcomes, unlike the actions, are observable to the principal).
 This induces an expected payment $T_i=\mathbb{E}_{x_j\sim F_i}[t(x_j)]$ for every action $a_i$.
-The agent then chooses the action that maximizes his expected \emph{utility} $T_i-c_i$ over all actions (``incentive compatibility''), or opts out of the contract if no action with nonnegative expected utility exists (``individual rationality'').
+The agent then chooses the action that maximizes his expected \emph{utility} $T_i-c_i$ over all actions (``incentive compatibility''), or opts out of the contract if no action with non-negative expected utility exists (``individual rationality'').